 Family type: Nearly 100% of client families are single-parent households and 90% of those caregivers are women.
 Often caregivers are not the child’s biological parent, rather a grandmother, aunt, or unrelated caregiver.
 The average Family Center client has three children.

-Income: More than 96% of clients live below the federal poverty threshold, which for a family of four in 2016 was a mere $24,300 a year in annual income.
+Income: More than 96% of clients live below the federal poverty threshold, which for a family of four in 2017 is a mere $24,600 a year in annual income.
 This leaves our clients with less than $500 a week to keep their children fed, clothed, sheltered, etc. -all in one of the world’s most expensive cities.

 Race: Our racial demographic breakdown is 48% African-American, 46% Latino, and 6% Caucasian, Asian, or of a mixed racial background.

 Geography: All clients reside in one of New York City’s five boroughs.
 58% live in Brooklyn, 19% in the Bronx, 11% reside in both Manhattan and Queens, 2% are in Staten Island.

 Illness: Of clients affected by parental illness, 30% are impacted by HIV, 24% are faced with a diabetes (or pre-diabetes) diagnosis, and 13% are dealing with cancer.
 The remainder of client families have already lost a parent (13%) or are faced with a crisis that put their children at risk (20%).